 In patients harboring COL4A1 mutations, with or without porencephaly, MR images may demonstrate changes in the periventricular and deep white matter with sparing of U fibers, and irregular dilatation of the lateral ventricles.
 MRI and CT scan may also show spot and linear calcification in the subependymal region, and around areas of porencephaly, in the deep cerebral white matter and in the basal ganglia (35).

-Mutational analysis of the COL4A1 and possibly COL4A2 gene, should be ideally performed in all infants with porencephaly of unknown cause, especially if retinal vascular tortuosity, congenital cataract, or renal cysts are associated or if the family history is positive for the symptoms included in the COL4A1 - COL4A2 phenotypes (60; 63; 65).
+Mutational analysis of the COL4A1 and COL4A2 genes should be ideally performed in all infants with porencephaly of unknown cause, especially if retinal vascular tortuosity, congenital cataract, or renal cysts are associated or if the family history is positive for the symptoms included in the COL4A1 - COL4A2 phenotypes (64; 67; 68; 23).
 In a case suspected or proven to have COL4A1 or COL4A2 mutations, a comprehensive evaluation aimed at detecting the possible involvement of the eyes, kidneys, heart, skin, and muscles must be performed.
-The following investigations have been proposed: evaluation of visual acuity, funduscopy, and slit-lamp examination; renal ultrasound scan or MRI; searching for proteinuria and hematuria; EKG; and creatine kinase (54).
+The following investigations have been proposed: evaluation of visual acuity, funduscopy, and slit-lamp examination; renal ultrasound scan or MRI; searching for proteinuria and hematuria; EKG; and creatine kinase (57).

 The management of porencephaly is that of the associated clinical manifestations: cerebral palsy, intellectual impairment, and seizures.